Zoe Saldaña: 2009–2019: Franchise roles

 In 2014, Saldaña played Gamora in Guardians of the Galaxy.
 Saldaña portrayed the character with make-up rather than computer generated imagery (CGI) or performance capture.
 The film became the third-highest-grossing film in the Marvel Cinematic Universe, behind The Avengers and Iron Man 3.
 It was the third-highest-grossing 2014 film (behind Transformers: Age of Extinction and The Hobbit: The Battle of the Five Armies), and the highest-grossing superhero film of 2014.

 The film earned positive reviews.
 Saldaña was nominated for numerous awards for her work in the film, including Critics' Choice Movie Award for Best Actress in an Action Movie, Favorite Action Movie Actress at the People's Choice Awards, and Best On-Screen Transformation at the MTV Movie Awards.

 In May 2014, she performed in Rosemary's Baby, a television mini-series adaptation of Ira Levin's horror novel.
 Saldaña also co-produced the four-hour two-part show.
 In 2014, Saldaña was recognized by Elle magazine during The Women in Hollywood Awards.
 Women were honored for achievements in film and the motion-picture industry, including acting, directing, and producing.

 Saldaña starred in Nina (2016), an unauthorized biography about the jazz musician Nina Simone.
 The film depicts the late singer's rise to fame and relationship with her manager Clifton Henderson.
 Simone's family criticized Saldaña's being cast in this role.
 In August 2020, Saldaña apologized for taking the role, saying "I'm so sorry.
 I know better today and I'm never going to do that again.
 She's one of our giants and someone else should step up.
 Somebody else should tell her story."

-In 2016, she co-starred in the science-fiction sequel Star Trek Beyond released in July, and Ben Affleck's crime drama Live by Night released in December.
+In 2016, she co-starred in the second sequel Star Trek Beyond released in July, and Ben Affleck's crime drama Live by Night released in December.

 Saldaña returned as Gamora in the Guardians of the Galaxy sequel, Guardians of the Galaxy Vol. 2, released in May 2017.
 She reprised the role in Avengers: Infinity War (2018) and its sequel Avengers: Endgame (2019), albeit as an alternate version of the character in the latter film.
 She returned in this role in Guardians of the Galaxy Vol. 3 (2023), her last film in the MCU as Gamora.

 Also in 2017, Saldaña played Mrs. Mollé in I Kill Giants, Anders Walter's adaptation of Joe Kelly's graphic novel I Kill Giants.
 Shooting commenced in Ireland in September 2016.
 Also that year, she appeared in the animated film My Little Pony: The Movie, performing the voice of pirate parrot Captain Celaeno.

 On May 3, 2018, she received a star at 6920 Hollywood Boulevard in the Motion Pictures section of the Hollywood Walk of Fame.